sakshisharma84/launchpad/docs/getting-started.md

 Download and install the latest version of `launchpad` for the OS you are using below:

 * [Download Launchpad](https://github.com/Mirantis/launchpad/releases/latest)
+* Rename the downloaded binary as `launchpad` and move it to some dir in PATH and give it an execute permission.
+* With OSX you have to also allow Launchpad to be executed in Security and Privacy settings.

 Once installed, verify the installation by checking the installed tool version: